-Construction Priority System -Major Modification Interstate and Non-
+Construction Priority System -

-Interstate roadway and Priority Bridge projects are selected using the Construction Priority System.
+Major Modification Interstate and Non-Interstate roadway and Priority Bridge projects are selected using the Construction Priority System.
 It ranks roadway sections and bridges for improvement by the seriousness of their deficiencies.

 The system was developed by KDOT and Woodward-Clyde Consultants in 1981.
 The system originally consisted of two formulas - one for roads and one for bridges - that used input from KDOT's planning data base to measure the relative need for improvement of all roads and bridges.
-Both the roadway and the bridge formulas have since been modified by KDOT, and a third formula, for Interstate roadway rehabilitation projects, has been developed by modifying the original roadway formula to apply to Interstate roadway sections only.
-All three formulas are currently under review.
+Both the roadway and the bridge formulas have since been modified by KDOT, and a third formula, for Interstate roadway rehabilitation projects, was developed by modifying the original roadway formula to apply to Interstate roadway sections only.
+All three formulas were recently reviewed and modifications made incorporating updated technology, policy direction, and available data.
+Schematics of the revised formulas are shown in this document with each project category's discussion.